amplience/amplience-sfcc-composable-commerce/README.md

 ## Known Limitations

 ### Localisation
-The default box from Salesforce used for their Composable Commerce FE (PWAKit) demo does not support localisation.
-Therefore you will have to point to your own sandbox with localisation enabled to allow these capabilities to work.
+By default we point to the same SFCC instance as the vanilla Retail React app.
+If you are pointing to your own SFCC sandbox, you should ensure that you have localisation enabled.
+See guide at [Localization README.md](./app/translations/README.md), [Overview](./docs/amplience/overview.md) and  [Salesforce Commerce Cloud Setup](./docs/amplience/sfcc-setup.md)

 # The Retail React App